cloudnative-pg/cloudnative-pg/docs/src/failover.md

 As anticipated above, the `spec.failoverDelay` option allows you to delay the start of the failover procedure by a number of seconds after the primary has been detected to be unhealthy.
-By default this setting is set to `0`, triggering the failover procedure immediately.
+By default, this setting is set to `0`, triggering the failover procedure immediately.

-Sometimes failing over to a new primary can be more disruptive than waiting for the the primary to come back online.
-This is especially true of network disruptions where multiple tiers are affected (i.e. downstream logical subscribers) or when the time to perform the failover is longer than the expected outage.
+Sometimes failing over to a new primary can be more disruptive than waiting for the primary to come back online.
+This is especially true of network disruptions where multiple tiers are affected (i.e., downstream logical subscribers) or when the time to perform the failover is longer than the expected outage.

-By enabling a new configuration option to delay failover provides a mechanism to prevent premature failover for short lived network or node instability.
+Enabling a new configuration option to delay failover provides a mechanism to prevent premature failover for short-lived network or node instability.